MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 1. [Designing and concepting](3d-app-launcher-design-guidance.md)
 2. [Modeling and exporting](creating-3d-models-for-use-in-the-windows-mixed-reality-home.md)
 3. Integrating it into your application (this article)

+3D assets to be used as launchers for your application should be authored using the [Windows Mixed Reality authoring guidelines](creating-3d-models-for-use-in-the-windows-mixed-reality-home.md) to ensure compatibility.
+Assets that fail to meet this authoring specification will not be rendered in the Windows Mixed Reality home.

 ## Configuring the 3D launcher